step-security/harden-runner/README.md

   <img src="https://step-security-images.s3.us-west-2.amazonaws.com/Final-Logo-06.png" alt="Step Security Logo" width="340">
 </p>

-# Runtime Security for GitHub Actions
+# Security monitoring for the GitHub-hosted build server (runner)

-Harden the Ubuntu VM on which GitHub Actions runs your workflows.
+If you have a self-hosted build server (e.g. Cloud VM), you may have security monitoring implemented on it.
+When you use GitHub Actions hosted-runner, you can use `harden-runner` to add security controls and monitoring to the build server (Ubuntu VM) on which GitHub Actions runs your workflows.

 ## Prevent DNS exfiltration and exfiltration of credentials
 First-of-its-kind patent-pending technology that automatically correlates outbound traffic with each step of a workflow.